iKSM09/iksm09/README.md

 ### Hi there 👋

+I am a front-end developer with experience in UI/UX design for both web and mobile.
+I am proficient in designing, wireframing, and prototyping to developing using HTML, CSS, and JavaScript, and currently pursuing React and TypeScript to add to my skills.
+I am passionate about creating user-friendly websites and web applications that are easy to use.
+I have a keen eye for detail and I am always willing to learn new skills and technologies.

 <!--
 **iKSM09/iksm09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.